acidanthera/BrcmPatchRAM/README.md

 Note that the original Apple Broadcom bluetooth devices are not RAMUSB devices, and thus do not have the same firmware mechanism.

+###BrcmPatchRAM2.kext

+To be used for OS X 10.11 or newer.

+This kext is re-written to use the new USB stack in 10.11 (IOUSBHostFamily vs. former IOUSBFamily).

+BrcmPatchRAM.kext will refuse to load on versions prior to 10.11.

 ###BrcmBluetoothInjector.kext

-To be used for OS X newer than Yosemite.
+To be used for OS X 10.11 or newer.

-Install only one kext, BrcmBluetoothInjector.kext or BrcmPatchRAM.kext (depending on OS X version), to /S/L/E or Clover/kexts.
+This kext is a simple injector... it does not contain a firmware uploader.
+Try this kext if you wish to see if the built-in firmware uploader in 10.11+ will work for your device.

 ####Supported Devices